 Our part of Corrèze (Haute Corrèze) and in particular the Millevaches Plateau is very rural and sparsely populated.
 Please be aware that there is no regular public transport.

 Treignac, ten minutes by car has a good supermarket (including fuel) two butchers and two boulangeries as well as Cafes, a chocolate shop and the Tourist Information.
 It is a beautiful medieval village and well worth a visit.
 There is a wider selection of shops at Eymoutiers twenty minutes away.

-There is a local market in Treignac on Friday evening in summer and on Thursday and Saturday mornings in Eymoutiers all year round.
+There is a small local weekly market in Treignac in summer and on the first and third Thursdays and Saturday mornings in Eymoutiers all year round.

 There are local maps to borrow and lists of suggested places to visit.
 We are very happy to offer advice if you want to do, or see something specific.